 About the role

-- Knowledge of and proficiency in the use of transgenic modifications and in the use of random mutagenesis
+- Knowledge of current debates and issues in the field of photobiology in the context of optimising photosynthesis, wavelength dependent photosynthesis.

 Remuneration & Benefits

 Base Salary Range: $78,170 to $95,206 pa (Level A)

 This role attracts 17% superannuation (pension) in addition to the base salary.

 UTS staff also benefit from a wide range of Employee Benefits include flexible work practices, child care centres, generous parental leave and salary packaging opportunities.